-Associate Professor of Journalism Practice & Vice Dean
+Associate Professor & Vice Dean

 Kishalay Bhattacharjee is a senior journalist who has reported widely from India’s conflict zones for over two decades.
 He books include Che in Paona Bazaar: Tales of Exile and Belonging from India’s Northeast (Pan Macmillan India, 2013), Blood on My Hands:

 Confessions of Staged Encounters (Harper Collins India, 2015) and most recently An Unfinished Revolution: A Hostage Crisis, Adivasi Resistance and the Naxal Movement (Pan Macmillan India, 2017).
 He was the first and only recipient of the Penguin Randomshouse Writers Residency Award (2016).
 He has received several awards including the Ramnath Goenka Excellence in Journalism Award (2006-7) for his coverage of internally displaced people.
 His coverage of the abduction and rescue of two Italian tourists was nominated for the best current affairs programme by Association of International Broadcasting (AIB) Awards in 2013.
 He has made many television documentaries, one of which, Santi, Lucy and Thoibi, was screened at international festivals in Goa and Barcelona.